inspire-international/dist-db-process/README.md

 4. Fetch all data entries in the specified table and generate them in a CSV file.

 # Prerequisite
 OS: Linux.
-We tested on AWSFamzn1.x86_64
+We tested on AWS: amzn1.x86_64

 Middleware: Nextra(broker & broklist). *) Provided in bin directory.